 Sometimes the evidence lies in your scalp.
 The dermatologist may remove a small piece of the scalp.
 This is called a scalp biopsy.
 A dermatologist can quickly and safely perform a scalp biopsy during an office visit.
 A scalp biopsy can be essential to solving the case.
 Sometimes, a blood test is necessary.

 Because so many things can cause hair loss, it can take time to find the cause.
-You may need to make a few appointments.

 How do dermatologists treat hair loss?